 One of the best things about Twitter is the platform seems to lend itself to repeat posts better than any other social media.

-On the other hand, if I reposted something on Facebook, even if the posts were weeks apart, someone would always make a negative comment.
+On the other hand, if I reposted something on Facebook, even if the posts were weeks apart, inevitably someone would make a negative comment.
 So if your business messages would benefit from repetition, Twitter may be your sweet spot.

 Instagram is the king (queen?) of the visual social media platforms.
 With half a billion users every day, you’d be hard-pressed to find a potentially more effective free advertising and marketing outlet for your business.